Im-Himanshu/Data-ScientistPrep/DataScience-Notes/ObjectDetectionProblem&Models.md

 ---
 ### Faster-RCNN: [source](https://www.youtube.com/watch?v=Qq1yfWDdj5Y)
 Why Faster-RCNN: still very slow in region proposal
+##### Main Contributions
+The main contributions in this paper are $[3]$:
+- Proposing region proposal network (RPN) which is a fully convolutional network that generates proposals with various scales and aspect ratios.
+The RPN implements the terminology of neural network with attention to tell the object detection (Fast R-CNN) where to look.
+- Rather than using pyramids of images (i.e. multiple instances of the image but at different scales) or pyramids of filters (i.e. multiple filters with different sizes), this paper introduced the concept of anchor boxes.
+An anchor box is a reference box of a specific scale and aspect ratio.
+With multiple reference anchor boxes, then multiple scales and aspect ratios exist for the single region.
+This can be thought of as a pyramid of reference anchor boxes.
+Each region is then mapped to each reference anchor box, and thus detecting objects at different scales and aspect ratios.
+- The convolutional computations are shared across the RPN and the Fast R-CNN.
+This reduces the computational time.

+The architecture of Faster R-CNN is shown in the next figure.
+It consists of 2 modules:
+- RPN: For generating region proposals.
+- Fast R-CNN: For detecting objects in the proposed regions.

 Till now we were using selective search proposal
 ![img.png](../Assets/fasterRCNN/img.png)